dsoprea/go-pathfingerprint/README.md

-  -c, --catalog-path= Path to host catalog (will be created if it doesn't exist) -h, --algorithm=    Hashing algorithm (sha1, sha256) (default: sha1) -n, --no-updates    Don't update the catalog (will also prevent reporting of deletions) (default: false) -r, --report=       Write a report of changed files -p, --profile=      Write performance profiling information -d, --debug-log     Show debug logging (default: false)
+  -c, --catalog-path= Path to host catalog (will be created if it doesn't exist) -h, --algorithm=    Hashing algorithm (sha1, sha256) (default: sha1) -n, --no-updates    Don't update the catalog (will also prevent reporting of deletions) (default: false) -r, --report=       Write a report of changed files ('-' for STDERR) -p, --profile=      Write performance profiling information -d, --debug-log     Show debug logging (default: false)